General Release of Claims (England & Wales)

 What to Include in Your General Release of Claims (England & Wales)

-A well-drafted General Release of Claims for use in England and Wales must contain several key provisions to ensure it is legally effective and achieves the finality that the parties intend.
+A well-drafted General Release of Claims for use in England and Wales must contain several key provisions to confirm it is legally effective and achieves the finality that the parties intend.

 The identification of the claims being released is the most critical element.
 English courts apply a strict construction to releases: if a particular type of claim is not clearly within the scope of the release, the court may find that it has not been released.
 The release should describe the subject matter of the Dispute as specifically as possible, and should expressly state whether it covers known and unknown claims, or only known claims.
 A clause releasing ‘all claims, whether known or unknown’ gives maximum protection to the Released Party, but requires the Releasing Party to accept that they are giving up claims they may not be aware of at the time of signing.